 Natural gas is mostly methane.
 Somewhere between 2 and 9% of natural gas leaks into the atmosphere somewhere along the flow from extraction to use.
-17% of all human-caused methane emissions are due to natural gas leakage, or about 10% of non-CO2 greenhouse gases (EPA 2019; Howarth 2011).
+17% of all human-caused methane emissions are due to natural gas leakage, or about 10% of non-CO2 greenhouse gases (EPA 2019; Howarth et al. 2011).
 Other sources of methane include coal and oil mining, refining, and transport; industrial processes; agriculture; and waste.

 We group methane and other non-CO2 gases together because the efforts to curb their release are similar or could be based on similar agreements and regulations.
 For most users, this coordinated action is simple and adequate — the main slider reduces emissions of all non-CO2 gases.
 Other users will want the added control gained by clicking the “Use detailed settings” switch.
-This activates controls to do several things:

-The math behind this is: natural gas leaks represent 10% of all non-CO2 GHG emissions (EPA 2019).
-In 2060, non-CO2 emissions in the Baseline scenario in En-ROADS are 21.5 GtCO2eq/year, so natural gas leaks would be about 2.1 GtCO2eq/year.
-If action can bring the leak rate from 3% to 1%, emissions would fall by 2/3, or about 1.4 GtCO2eq/year.
-That emissions reduction corresponds to 25% on the “Energy and industry emissions” slider.
-This “Energy and industry” slider controls more than methane from leaking natural gas facilities, but a 25% reduction using this slider is a reasonable estimation of leaking pipelines given that reductions of the gases is calculated using CO2 equivalents.
+The math behind this is: natural gas leaks represent about 10% of all non-CO2 GHG emissions, as measured in CO2eq (EPA 2019).
+In 2060, non-CO2 emissions in the Baseline scenario in En-ROADS are 20.1 Gt CO2eq/year, so natural gas leaks would be about 2.01 Gt CO2eq/year.
+If action can bring the leak rate from 3% to 1%, emissions would fall by 2/3, or about 1.34 Gt CO2eq/year.
+That emissions reduction corresponds to 18% on the “Adoption of best practices for energy, industry, and waste” slider.
+This slider controls more than methane from leaking natural gas facilities, but a 18% reduction using this slider is a reasonable estimation of leaking pipelines given that reductions of the gases is calculated using CO2 equivalents.
 The inclusion of more gases than just methane does not change the policy implications and insights.

 ** En-ROADS formerly had a separate slider for the leak rate of natural gas.
 There was some overlap between using that slider and the sliders under Methane & Other Gases, which could confuse users.
 The Methane and Other Gases sector now cover all the leaks and emissions from methane, including from natural gas.